airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 After upgrading the out-of-date destination to a [Destinations V2 compatible version](#destinations-v2-effective-versions), the following will occur at the next sync **for each connection** sending data to the updated destination:
 1. Existing raw tables replicated to this destination will be copied to a new `airbyte` schema.
 2. The copied raw table will be updated to the new Destinations V2 format.
-3. The new raw tables will be updated with any new data since the last sync.
+3. The new raw tables will be updated with any new data since the last sync, like normal.
 4. The updated raw tables will be typed and de-duplicated according to the Destinations V2 format.
 5. Once typing and de-duplication has completed successfully, your previous final table will be replaced with the updated data.

 Pre-existing raw tables, SCD tables and "unnested" tables will always be left untouched.
-You can delete these at your convenience.
+You can delete these at your convenience, but these tables will no longer be kept up-to-date by Airbyte syncs.
 Each destination version is managed separately, so if you have multiple destinations, they all need to be upgraded one by one.

 Versions are tied to the destination.
 When you update the destination, **all connections tied to that destination will be sending data in the Destinations V2 format**.
 For upgrade paths that will minimize disruption to existing dashboards, see: